Rules and Regulations

 Quiet Zones

-These areas are designated Quiet Zones; speakers, musical instruments, and other noise disruptions are prohibited:
+These areas are designated Quiet Zones; speakers, musical instruments, and other noise is prohibited:

 - Bethesda Terrace